monero-outreach/policy-brief/README.md

 ## Access the free, open-source Policy Brief [here](https://github.com/monero-outreach/policy-brief/blob/main/brief.md).

-If you have suggestions for future edits, please [create a new issue](https://github.com/monero-outreach/policy-brief/issues) or [submit a pull request](https://github.com/monero-outreach/policy-brief/pull-requests)
+If you have suggestions for future edits, please [create a new issue](https://github.com/monero-outreach/policy-brief/issues) or [submit a pull request](https://github.com/monero-outreach/policy-brief/pulls)

 Discover how to locate and contact your elected representatives [here](https://github.com/monero-outreach/policy-brief/blob/main/find-your-elected-representative.md).

-For sample letters that you can use or customize, we have provided one with [mild wording](https://github.com/monero-outreach/policy-brief/blob/main/sample-letter-1.md) and one with [stronger wording](https://github.com/monero-outreach/policy-brief/blob/main/sample-letter-2.md).
+For sample letters that individuals can use or customize to advocate to elected officials, we have provided one with [mild wording](https://github.com/monero-outreach/policy-brief/blob/main/sample-letter-1.md) and one with [stronger wording](https://github.com/monero-outreach/policy-brief/blob/main/sample-letter-2.md).